Andrejkf/solution_advanced_lane_finding/report_template.md

 Note: I believe that x_treshold, y_threshold, magnitude_threshol and direction_threshold can be used altogether to get less noisy images.
 Even if I did not combine them.
 Those functions are in cells 32,33,34 from the Jupyter notebook and I was inspired on class exercises to write them.

-The values of threshold used were tunned by trial and error looking to reduce all possible points/pixels that might introduce noise in the predictions.
+The values of threshold used were tunned by trial and error *looking to reduce all possible points/pixels that might introduce noise in the predictions*.

 All that said, I defined the following functions:
 * hls_wyMask(). (cell 27 Jupyter notebook).
 Used to apply a color white-yellow mask in HLS_color_space while keeping threshold values from project 1.